 Advising and Mentoring Statement from Dr. Martindale

-My ideal lab group consists of a diverse body of students at multiple educational levels, with complementary skill sets and projects, who collaborate and mentor one another.
+My ideal lab group consists of students at multiple educational levels, with complementary skill sets and projects, who collaborate and mentor one another.
 I enjoy working with students on their projects as an active advisor and encourage them to take ownership of the project (even at the undergraduate level).
 The lab group has weekly group meetings that alternate between research and more relaxed dinners to build collegial spirit and encourage students to find role models, mentors, and colleagues amongst their peers as well as people in a higher academic rank.

 Want to join the team?

 Please contact Dr. Martindale directly about current opportunities, which vary from semester to semester.
 If you’re not sure how to write an email to a professor, check out this resource from UC Santa Cruz.

 If you are interested in graduate school at UT Austin, please consult the website; applications are due December 1st (fellowships) and January 1st for general admission.